arpendu11/grand-data-lake-frontend/README.md

 ![Neo4j Sandbox connection details](img/neo4j-sandbox.png)

-### 2. Run the `create-grandstack-app` CLI
+### 2. Install dependencies

 ```
-npx create-grandstack-app myNewApp
+npm install
+cd /api
+npm install
+cd /web-react
+npm install
 ```

 or with Yarn

 ```
+yarn install
+cd /api
+yarn install
+cd /web-react
-yarn create grandstack-app myNewApp
+yarn install
 ```

 ![create grandstack app output](img/create-grandstack-app.png)

-This will create a new directory `myNewApp`, download the latest release of the GRANDstack Starter, install dependencies and prompt for your connection credentials for Neo4j to connect to the GraphQL API.
+This will install all the dependencies required for this web-app.

 ### 3. Seed the database (optional)

+You can update the schema and edit the seed-data in /api/src/seed/seed-mutations.js.
+You can also use any CSV or JSON data.
 Once the application is running, in another terminal run

 ```
 npm run seedDb